studentutu/AsyncLoadTexture/Readme.md

 See example : [Example](./Runtime/Example/SampleLoadFromUrlsOrStorage.cs)

 1) Create instance of DiskCache (custom or one of the provided).
-2) Create instance of LoadImagesAsync
+2) Create instance of LoadTextureAsync
-3) Add DiskCache to LoadImagesAsync
+3) Add DiskCache to LoadTextureAsync
-4) Use LoadImagesAsync(url,headers, cancellationToken)
+4) Use LoadTextureAsync(url,headers, cancellationToken)

 # Important